 Wrong, no, this took place in Australia, in places close to big cities, within a single generation because a man told us his story.

-We were there – Museum staff, communicators, photographers, listeners – and what Martin was telling us was not 'right'.
+We were there with Martin — Museum staff, communicators, photographers, listeners — and what he was telling us was not 'right'.

-What he was telling us made us all think about this country – issues of migration, traditional custodians, settlement – which reminded us of the politics of this 'nation'.
-Yet it all seemed collectively summed up by a single man telling a story.
+What he was telling us made us all think about this country — issues of migration, traditional custodians, settlement — and reminded us of the politics of this 'nation'.
+It was all collectively summed up by a single man telling a story.

 Photos, stories, objects.
 This is what we are here for.
 This is what we want.
 This is history.
 This is objects.
 This is the National Museum of Australia.